-In this step we will create the database and corresponding user and associate them together.
-Then we will use the famous 5 minute install of WordPress to finish it off.
+In this step, we will create the database and corresponding user and associate them together.
+Then we will use the famous five-minute install of WordPress to finish it off.

-Note: Before moving ahead you will need to check whether you have got the privileges to create a database or not.
+Note: Before moving ahead, you will need to check whether you have got the privileges to create a database or not.
 An easy way to check is to go to your phpMyAdmin and check whether you can create a database from there or not.
-If you can't that means you won't be able to follow this step.
+If you can't, that means you won't be able to follow this step.
 You should check with your web host if they allow you to do so or not.
-This happens mostly on shared web hosting.
+Most shared web hosts will let you create a database.

 mysql -u username -p

-Now that we have logged in to the MySQL Server, we will first create a database and will grant access to the user to that database.
+Now that we have logged in to the MySQL Server, we will first create a database and will grant the user access to that database.
 Use the following commands now:

 create database dbname; grant usage on *.* to username@localhost identified by 'password'; grant all privileges on dbname.* to username@localhost;